HanslettTheDev/quotes-web-app/README.md

 # Installation
 You need to have python 3 installed to run the web application from the local web server.
 - ### Windows using command prompt
-  - Create a virtual envitoment
+  - Create a virtual environment
     ```command prompt
-    python -m virtualenv (name of your enviroment)
+    python -m virtualenv (name of your environment)
     ```
   - Install required files using the requirements.txt
     ```command prompt